harfbuzz/harfbuzz/README.python.md

 ./configure --with-gobject --enable-introspection
 ```

-Make sure that gobject-introspection is reported enabled then in the `configure` script output.
+Make sure that `Introspection` is reported enabled in `meson setup` output.

 Compile and install.